Step 5 of 8

 // Convert between units

 FileSource implements both IMasterClockSource and ISynchronizable.
-Attach before calling Play().
+Attach before calling Play() — attaching afterwards will not undo drift that already happened.

 var mixer = new AudioMixer(OwnaudioNet.Engine!.UnderlyingEngine, 1024);